daremat/es6-epf/README.md

 ## Step 8 Features

-For the following features, be free to make your own style and create new component if you thing you need new one.
+It's time to let you dive yourself into the code, be free to make your own style and create new component if you think you need new one.
+Keep in mind all the good practices we explain you previously or in the course, and use them to create beautiful code !

 ### Step 8.1 LocalStorage